tidyverse/tidyups/001-tidyup-process.md

     prepare to review the proposal with a focus on any parts that need extra discussion.
 Soon after the meeting, review the meeting notes and update the tidyup with needed changes and clarifications.
 If the proposal needs more discussion, repeat this step.
+If the proposal is ready for wider discussion, merge the PR and continue.

-    (Depending on the complexity of implementation, the next two steps can be completed in either order)
+    (Depending on the complexity of implementation, the next two steps can be completed in either order.)

 4.  **Implement**.
 Create a reference implementation in one or more PRs to the appropriate repos.
 Update the tidyup with a link to the PRs